-Binoculars (w): kept in a pants pocket while not in use, Earl can use this to spy on targets beyond a standard visual range.
-These military-grade binoculars extend Earl's vision with intensity 5 ability, extending his useful visual range by two categories.
+Binoculars (w): kept in a pants pocket while not in use, Bullet-Proof can use this to spy on targets beyond a standard visual range.
+These military-grade binoculars extend Bullet-Proof's vision with intensity 5 ability, extending his useful visual range by two categories.

-Helmet (s): just one of the ways that Earl plays it safe while in the field, he wears this head gear at all times.
-It provides him +2 protection against physical attacks, and has a comm system with intensity 2 range (2.5 miles) built in.
+Helmet (s): just one of the ways that Bullet-Proof plays it safe while in the field, he wears this headgear at all times.
+It provides him intensity 8, or +2, protection against physical attacks, and has a comm system with intensity 1 range (1 mile) built in.

-Machine Gun: his main weapon against ordinary targets, Earl can use this weapon to extreme effect.
-It may be fired to inflict his Agility +4 damage in a single shot, his Agility +5 damage in a short burst, or his Agility +6 damage fired full auto.
+Machine Gun: his main weapon against ordinary targets, Bullet-Proof can discharge one round with this weapon to inflict his Agility +4 in damage, a short burst of such to inflict his Agility +5 in damage, or fire it continuously to inflict his Agility +6 in damage.

-Missile Launcher (i): when his machine gun just doesn't cut it, Earl breaks out this monster.
-A portable, recoilless missile launcher, this weapon fires heat seeking, surface to surface missiles, projectiles which inflict intensity 11 damage, per the grenade above.
+Missile Launcher (i): when his machine gun just doesn't cut it, Bullet-Proof breaks out this monster.
+A portable, recoilless missile launcher, this weapon fires heat seeking, surface-to-surface missiles, projectiles which inflict intensity 11 damage, per the grenade above.

-Semi-automatic Pistol (a): his back-up piece, Earl carries this weapon in the event that his other gear is rendered inoperable.
-He can fire this hand cannon to inflict his Agility +4 damage in a single shot, raised to his Agility +5 damage in a semi-auto burst.
+Sidearm (a): his backup piece, Bullet-Proof carries this weapon in the event that his other gear is rendered inoperable.
+He can discharge one round from this weapon to inflict his Agility +4 in damage, or a three-round burst to inflict his Agility +5 in damage.

-Law (i): trained in the niceties of the law due to his work with the D.E.A., Earl knows just what is legal and just what isn't in the U.S.A., particularly where drugs are concerned.
+Law (i): trained in the niceties of the law due to his work with the DEA, Bullet-Proof knows just what is legal and just what isn't in the USA, particularly where drugs are concerned.
 He should attempt law-based Intellect actions at a reduced difficulty level.

-Law Enforcement (w): his original career path, Earl originally intended to work for the government in a civilian capacity.
-While he's working as a member of the D.E.A., Earl can legally carry a firearm and make arrests on a federal level for drug charges.
+Law Enforcement (w): his original career path, Bullet-Proof originally intended to work for the government in a civilian capacity.
+While he's working as a member of the DEA, Bullet-Proof can legally carry a firearm and make arrests on a federal level for drug charges.

-Piloting (a): one skill Earl mastered after enlisting, he's gained the ability to fly most conventional aircraft with ease - the GI Joe AH-74 Desert Apache in particular.
-Whenever operating such vehicles, Earl should make applicable actions at a reduced difficulty.
+Piloting (a): one skill Bullet-Proof mastered after enlisting, he's gained the ability to fly most conventional aircraft with ease - the GI Joe AH-74 Desert Apache in particular.
+Whenever operating such vehicles, Bullet-Proof should make applicable actions at a reduced difficulty.